-Wrestling with Gratitude and the Remorse of Leaving Uganda On a wet, cold, dreary day still jet-lagged I wrestle with gratitude and the remorse of leaving Uganda.
-Grateful to be home and sad to have left Uganda, I struggle with not knowing where I stand, how I feel, and where I want to be.
+On a wet, cold, dreary day still jet-lagged I wrestle with gratitude and the remorse of leaving Uganda.
+Grateful to be going home and yet sad to be leaving Uganda, I struggle with not knowing where I stand, how I feel, and where I want to be.
 I offer my thoughts as I sort through this puzzle.

 Before I left for Africa, someone told me that they admired me for going.
 No doubt hard for anyone who knows me to believe, I had a flippant response.
 There and back, I regret my quick retort for I too, now, feel a swell of admiration for us who returned to the Pearl of Africa and know where it stems—our willingness to love life in all its permutations, to stare it in the face, allow it to wash over us, to bask in our brokenness and put down the arrogance of we-got-this if but for a moment.